theokeist/wmaker/doc/GS_DESKTOP_POLISHING.md

 - **Theme channels:** Extend the theme loader so gradients, borders, and shadows can describe multi-stop ramps or blur radii, aligning with the richer gs-desktop skins.
 WINGs would parse these values and hand them to wrlib’s blending helpers.

 ## WPrefs.app
-- **Effect inspector:** Expand the existing Window Animations panel (`WPrefs.app/WindowHandling.c`) to preview easing curves side-by-side, similar to gs-desktop’s control center.
+- **Effect inspector:** Expand the dedicated Animations & Effects panel (`WPrefs.app/Effects.c`) to preview easing curves side-by-side, similar to gs-desktop’s control center.
 Embedding the raster helper lets users see launch, close, and workspace transitions before applying them globally.
 - **Icon lab:** Complement the icon-size slider (`WPrefs.app/Icons.c`) with per-source sampling toggles (fast vs. smooth vs. high-quality). gs-desktop exposes this distinction to balance performance on low-end hardware.
 - **Accessibility modes:** Offer preset bundles (e.g., “Reduced Motion,” “High Contrast”) that flip the relevant defaults in one click, inspired by gs-desktop’s accessibility panel.
 WPrefs can then write consistent defaults keys for dockapps to honor.